simplyequipped/pyjs8call/README.md

 **Spot Monitor** (pyjs8call.spotmonitor)

 Monitors recent station spots.
-Spot data can be queried for various uses, and spot callbacks can be set for all heard stations and/or for specific stations.
+Spot data can be queried for various uses, and spot callbacks can be set for all heard stations and/or for specific stations and groups.

 **Window Monitor** (pyjs8call.windowmonitor)